HackerFoo/peg/README.md

 Overview
 --------

-Peg is a lazy non-deterministic concatenative programming language.
+Peg is a lazy non-deterministic concatenative programming language inspired by Haskell, Joy, and Prolog.

 In contrast to most concatenative programming languages, Peg starts evaluation from the right, evaluating arguments to the left as needed.

-For example, even though the word 'no' can never be resolved:
+For example, even though the word `no` can never be resolved:

     no 1 2 + --> no 3